dogs can distroy your home

 Managing hair on the chairs is easily done with a lint-roll.
 This is easier than a vacuum cleaner, though making the soft furnishings part of your cleaning regime is a good option too.

 The final option is to cover the chairs with blankets or other coverings.
 This will help you to keep the area clean, as you can machine wash these covers periodically.
-Alternatively, if your dog has a favourite chair, then you could put a dog bed on this seat.
+Alternatively, if your dog has a favorite chair, then you could put a dog bed on this seat.
 It could become their chair.

 Coping with dirt